Corys Terms and Conditions

 - You will immediately notify us of any breakdown, damage, destruction, theft or loss of the goods and assist our related enquiries (including filing a Police report).

-The value of any goods seized shall be assessed as the lesser of their current market value or the invoice value at the time of sale and may be subject to a restocking fee (see our Return of goods clause in these terms).
+The value of any goods removed by us shall be assessed as the lesser of their current market value or the invoice value at the time of sale and may be subject to a restocking fee.

 In this clause when we say 'PPSA' we mean the Personal Property Securities Act 1999 and its amendments or regulations or by-laws.
 All words in this clause have the same meaning as defined in the PPSA and any section references refer to the relevant clause in the PPSA.

-Upon consenting to these terms or by accepting supply from us, you acknowledge and agree that you grant us a security interest (under our retention of ownership clause) in all goods supplied by us to you (if any).
+Upon consenting to these Terms or by accepting supply from us, you acknowledge and agree that you grant us a security interest (under our retention of ownership clause) in all goods supplied by us to you (if any) as security for payment of all moneys owing by you to us.
 That includes all after-acquired goods supplied by us to you (or for your account) and any sale proceeds generated from our goods.
 Until you pay us all amounts you owe us for any goods we supply you: